FeaturedSEO Research

 • Is the page indexable and not blocked by robots, auth walls, or accidental noindex rules?

-• Are core text sections rendered in HTML instead of hidden behind fragile client-side behavior?
+• Are core text sections rendered in HTML, not hidden behind fragile client-side behavior?

 • Does the page receive internal links from relevant category, feature, and blog pages?